Lemonstand Review – eCommerce For Serious Business

-Originally developed as a licensed server based eCommerce solution in 2010, Lemonstand has quickly moved with the times and in 2014 it made the move to a cloud based solution.
-They now offer a cloud based product similar to Shopify and Bigcommerce.
+Originally developed as a licensed server based eCommerce solution in 2010, Lemonstand has quickly moved with the times, and in 2014 it made a move to a cloud-based solution.
+They now offer a cloud-based product similar to Shopify and Bigcommerce.

-However where the former cater essentially to the mainstream market, Lemonstand provides a fully customisable solution with unlimited flexibility.
+However, where the former cater principally to the mainstream market, Lemonstand provides a fully customisable solution with unlimited flexibility.

-Being able to make adjustments at this level though requires coding knowledge and whilst you could quite happily use all of the default features out of the box, this is not really what this product is intended for.
+Being able to make adjustments at this level though requires coding knowledge, and while you could quite happily use all of the default features out of the box, this is not really what this product is intended for.

-There are no eCommerce transaction charges so you won't outgrow the platform (you'll still need to pay payment processing charges of course) and the API feature means that integrating third party “best of breed” solutions is very easy to do.
+There are no eCommerce transaction charges, so you won't outgrow the platform (you'll still need to pay payment processing fees of course), and the API feature means that integrating third party “best of breed” solutions is very easy to do.